-Authorisation (Auth) store: The 'Authorisation Store' holds the unique security tokens created when a Payer authorises a specific amount to a specific Payee.
+Authorisation (Auth) store: The 'Authorisation Store' holds the unique security tokens created when a payer authorises a specific amount to be paid to a specific payee.
+For more information see Appendix 1.

 2.1.4 PSP Services Layer

 Figure 2.5 PSP Services Layer